jonescompneurolab/hnn-core/doc/roadmap.rst

 Five-Year Plan to 2025
 ----------------------

-Develop a framework to import cortical column models developed in NetPyNE or other modeling platforms into HNN  The core of HNN is a cortical column model that simulates macroscale current dipoles.
+**Develop a framework to import cortical column models developed in NetPyNE or other modeling platforms into HNN:**
+The core of HNN is a cortical column model that simulates macroscale current dipoles.
 Currently, HNN is distributed with a template cortical column model based on generalizable features of cortical circuitry and as applied in `prior studies`_.